ftyers/calma/sharedtaskdata/README.md

 * Submissions due: March 8, 2019
 * Results announced: March 12, 2019

-On February 5, we release training sets for Romance languages (Catalan, French, Italian, Portuguese, Spanish) and Turkic languages (Bashkir, Kazakh, Kyrgyz, Tatar, Turkish).
+On February 5, we release training sets for the Romance languages (Catalan, French, Italian, Portuguese, Spanish) and the Turkic languages (Bashkir, Kazakh, Kyrgyz, Tatar, Turkish).
 We also release development sets for the Romance language Asturian and the Turkic language Crimean Tatar.
 In addition, we release unannotated corpora for Asturian and Crimean Tatar.

-On March 5, we relase additional test sets for two surprise languages.
+On March 5, we release additional test sets for two surprise languages.
 Additionally, we release unannotated corpora for both of the surprise languages.
 Competitors then train systems on the related language training sets for track 1 and the related language training set and unannotated data for track 2.
 They then submit their test set predictions.
 We will be evaluating system performance on the surprise language test sets.

 ## Data Formats